lauringlab/variant_pipeline/tutorial/README.md

  chmod -R +x variant_pipeline
  ```

-(Again the -R is a recursive option) You need to do this to be able to run the scripts that come with the pipeline.
+(The -R is a recursive option) You need to do this to be able to run the scripts that come with the pipeline.

 Although the pipeline is fully functional, we may make slight modifications in the future.
 To ensure you are working with the most up to date version you can use